KOREA

 Launched in 2020, the ROK Cultural Immersion Program was held in 10 sessions this year, each spanning three days and two nights.
 The program divided Korea into six regions, including Seoul-DMZ, Seorak-East Coast, Jeonju-Yeosu, Gyeongbu-Busan (regions 1 and 2), and Jeju Island.
 In 2024, a total of 1,900 participants joined the program, with 1,210 taking part in the first half and 700 in the second.

-Notably, starting in the second half of this year, UNC personnel and their families were included as participants, reflecting the Ministry of National Defense’s efforts to strengthen partnership with UNC.
+Notably, starting in the second half of this year, UNC personnel and their families were included as participants.

 Moreover, the program was coordinated as part of the K-Military Festival, organized by the Ministry of National Defense.
 Participants had the opportunity to join the military parade held on October 1, Armed Forces Day.
-A participant who marched in the parade remarked, “Watching the Armed Forces Day parade made me even more impressed by the outstanding military capabilities and high morale of the Republic of Korea Armed Forces.”
+Captain David Calvo with 19th Expeditionary Sustainment Command remarked, “Watching the Armed Forces Day parade made me even more impressed by the outstanding military capabilities and high morale of the Republic of Korea Armed Forces.”

 MIlitary parade in South Korea.
 Some military vehicles are parading on the road.